 - Met Deputy Assistant Commissioner Sue Akers revealed 44 current and past MPs, and 10 peers, were identified in the notes of Glenn Mulcaire, the News of the World private detective jailed for phone hacking

-- Former Sun editor Rebekah Brooks was loaned a horse by the Metropolitan Police, it emerged
+- Former Sun editor Rebekah Brooks, it emerged

 Mr Jefferies was making a second appearance before the inquiry, which is examining media standards and ethics.